-As mentioned above, digital materials and resources are used extensively during the programme via Learning Space.
+As mentioned above, digital materials and resources are used extensively during the programme via the virtual learning environment.
 This includes extensive reading lists, shared tutor and participants' presentations, slides, questionnaires, videos and other digital resources.
 Programme participants are also encouraged to use digital forums to provide mutual support.